htdebeer/pandocomatic/README.md

 pandocomatic -i on_teaching_maths.md
 ```

 With just two lines of pandoc metadata, I can tell pandocomatic what template to use when converting a file.
+You can also use multiple templates in a document, for example to convert a markdown file to both HTML and PDF.
 Adding file-specific pandoc options to the conversion process is as easy as adding a `pandoc` property with those options to the `pandocomatic_` metadata property in the source file.

 Note that the pandocomatic YAML property is named `pandocomatic_`.
 Pandoc has the [convention](http://pandoc.org/MANUAL.html#metadata-blocks) that YAML property names ending with an underscore will be ignored by pandoc and can be used by programs like pandocomatic.
 Pandocomatic adheres to this convention.
 However, for backwards compatibility the property name `pandocomatic` still works, it just will not be ignored by pandoc.